Page last updated 18th June 2020

 Official Sources for the Flight Model

-We decided to list the official sources about the flight model first for players to jump right to those documents.
-Here at SCFocus we aim to provide Star Citizen fans with easy access to the "good stuff".
+Official sources about the flight model are listed first for players to jump right to those documents.
+Here at SCFocus the aim is to provide Star Citizen fans with easy access to the "good stuff".

 Flight Model & Input Controls - From the official RSI website June 16th 2014